ytliu0/starCharts/README.md

 ## Files:

-- src/sidereal.html: HTML page for the local star charts.
-This should be used for code development.
+- index.html: HTML page for the local star charts.
-- src/chartGCRS.html: HTML page for the equatorial star charts.
-This should be used for code development.
-Use chartGCRS_min.html to optimize performance.
+- chartGCRS.html: HTML page for the equatorial star charts.
 - Constellations.html: HTML page showing a table of the names and abbreviations of the 88 constellations.
 - sidereal.css: style file for both sidereal.html and chartGCRS.html
 - src/sidereal.js: javascript functions for sidereal.html.